BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 <p>
 According to Professor Geert Hofstede, the United States is the most culturally individualistic country in the world: https://clearlycultural.com/geert-hofstede.../individualism/.
 The loneliness of ruralist individualism creates a key narrative tension in the book.
-The love of nature and solitude on one side; the love of companionship on the other.
+As mentioned in the plot summary quoted above, with respect to Sam's family moving to him, there's the love of nature and solitude on one side and the love of humanity and companionship on the other.
 </p>

 <p>
 Mrs. George handles that tension with masterful touch.
-In part, it's handled through Sam's bond with the Peregrine Falcon he tames, whom he names Frightful.
+In part, she handles it through Sam's bond with the Peregrine Falcon he tames, whom he names Frightful.
 There's an independent truth illuminated there too: that non-human animals can often be better friends than can humans.
 </p>